-Four months after loosing Kylie, Izzy came to live with us.
+Four months after loosing Kylie, Isabella came to live with us.
 It was too soon.
-But there she was on petfinder.com, in South Carolina of all places (long story), she had been pulled out of a high-kill shelter and put in foster care over a year earlier by a wonderful rescue group called the Heartworm Project who thought she was probably about nine-ish.
+But there she was on petfinder.com, in South Carolina of all places (long story).
+She had been pulled out of a high-kill shelter and put in foster care over a year earlier by a wonderful rescue group called the Heartworm Project who thought she was probably about nine-ish.
 And even though she only caught our attention because one of the three photos of her looked strikingly like Kylie, which is probably not a healthy reason, it was not too soon for her to have a forever home.

-She was meek at first but willing to be affectionate, unfortunately we weren’t just yet so we discouraged it which made her kisses became a rarity – so when you got one it was special!
+She was meek at first but willing to be affectionate, unfortunately we weren’t just yet so we discouraged it, which made her kisses become increasingly rare – so when you got one it was special!
 Then that meekness faded away too, by the way.
-Izzy is so different from Kylie, soon we saw no resemblance whatsoever between the two, and slowly but surely Izzy carved out her own space in our lives, in our hearts, and in our family.
+Izzy is so different from Kylie that soon we saw no resemblance whatsoever between the two, and slowly but surely Izzy carved out her own space in our lives, in our hearts, and in our family.

 She was nuts!!
 A total weirdo but in a totally different way than Kylie’s nutty weirdness.
 Izzy is funny, but whereas Kylie was the class clown who loved to make us laugh, she did not like it if we were laughing at her rather than with her.
 Izzy on the other hand was accidentally, unintentionally funny and while sometimes she definitely seemed to know it, she could truly not care less if you were amused by her or not.
 Izzy loved us, no doubt, but she was very comfortable being herself and letting you know when you being yourself was not pleasing her.
 She went from being an opinionated but polite southern belle, to a totally empowered, if not a little mouthy, feminist with a strong sense of agency.
 And we wouldn’t have it any other way!